doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 	- Add source mod author… = No
 	- Open first URL… = No
 - **Accidental Theft Protection**
 	- Blacklist: select the "Books" filter and click "filter all" in the right pane (this will allow you to read owned books without toggling sneak first).
-You may also want to blacklist "Doors" if you haven't installed Ownership Overhaul
+		- You may also want to blacklist "Doors" if you haven't installed Ownership Overhaul
+- **AURA**
+	- General Tab
+		- No: Enable UI Module
+		- No: Enable Containers Module
+		- No: Enable PC Module
+	- Service Voices Tab
+		- No: Enable voice comments on spells vendor service
 - **Book Pickup**
 	- On by default? = No (use shift + e to pickup books without reading them)
 - **Clock Block**